 Whenever you think about a personal injury claim, you probably think about accidents or injuries that involve a car or some other form of transportation.
 However, there are many different types of claims that you might be able to make against another person or company.
 These claims include slip and fall accidents, assault, battery, and intentional infliction of emotional distress.
+Consulting with a personal injury lawyer can provide valuable guidance in pursuing these claims.

 Among the most common personal injury claims in the United States, slip and fall accidents are the most common.
 These accidents happen to anyone, anywhere, and can be devastating.
 They are characterized by physical and emotional trauma.
 Fortunately, there are steps you can take after you fall to increase your chances of receiving compensation.